 Test Prep Insight is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

-Our comprehensive guide to the best ACT prep courses
+Our comprehensive guide to the best online ACT prep courses and classes

 With most every college applicant having a solid GPA and impressive extracurriculars, it is tougher than ever to get into the college of your dreams.
-As such, your ACT score will likely be the difference maker on your application, and to get a great score, you’re going to need a prep course.
+Given this, your ACT score will likely be the difference maker on your application, and to get a great score, you’re going to need a prep course.
 But with so many prep options to choose from, how do you decide?
-Our team of test prep experts has taken and reviewed every major prep course on the market and ranked the best ones here, so you can make an informed decision.
+Our team of experts has reviewed every major prep course on the market and ranked the best ones here, so you can make an informed decision.